 After leaving the city centre you can cycle through the refreshing and tree covered Wilson’s promenade and then onto a dedicated cycling track that stretches for almost 8km all the way to Ilidža.
 A great way to end your tour is to cycle to Vrelo Bosne, a serene and beautiful nature park filled with crystal clear lakes and streams that are home to many swans.
 Entry into Vrelo Bosne costs 1 Euro per person.

 This is a truly exhilarating downhill cycle, but it needs to be done at the right time of year and the right time of day to make it truly enjoyable.
 That being said, the entire ride is on well-maintained asphalt and will take you down some amazing adrenaline-filled downhill curves and slopes.

 The road from Sarajevo to Konjic is often filled with a lot of traffic, which is why starting early in the day and riding defensively is a good idea.
 It is also very important to make yourself well visible for other drivers.
 Wearing a brightly coloured and/or reflective clothing is common sense.

-Herzegovina is a region blessed with pleasant mediterranean climate and the cycling season lasts for almost the entire year.
-If you arrive in Bosnia when the cold and snow have already set foot in its central part, don’t fret, because Herzegovina can meet all your cycling needs, with the Velež mountain offering a really wonderful ride set against the amazing karst scenery of the Herzegovinian highlands.
+Herzegovina is a region blessed with pleasant Mediterranean climate and the cycling season lasts for almost the entire year.
+If you arrive in Bosnia when the cold and snow have already set foot in its central part, don’t fret, because Herzegovina can meet all your cycling needs.
+The Velež mountain offers a really wonderful ride, set against the amazing karst scenery of the Herzegovinian highlands.

 The first part of the ride on the Velež mountain is a long uphill grind up a series of serpentines.
 The entire ride is on asphalt, which is occasionally filled with potholes and cracks.